-Editorial Note: This is the fourth in a series of PSSD posts, with more to come.
-The earliest was Buried Alive, but in this recent series the first was Drugs and Sex don’t Go, followed by PSSD: If a Drug Caused Blindness and then No Sex and the City.
+Editorial Note: This is the fourth in a series of posts about PSSD (Post-SSRI Sexual Dysfunction), with more to come.
+The earliest was Buried Alive, but in this recent series the first was Drugs and Sex Don’t Go, followed by PSSD: If a Drug Caused Blindness and then No Sex and the City.

 Some related drugs that do not appear to have been tried have been the S3 antagonists ondansetron or granisetron.
 These are usually given for nausea.
 They can stimulate libido.
 If anyone has tried these and can offer feedback it would be helpful.